NicHub/slow-motion-camera-calibration/README.md

 The pre-scale factor N is used to divide the timer speed from the clock speed.
 This is achieved by incrementing the timer every N clock cycles.
 N can take the following values: 1, 8, 64, 256, 1024
-For each value N, we can calculate the longest possible time before the timer overflows:
+For each value of N, we can calculate the longest possible time before the timer overflows:

     tmax = N / FCPU × 2^16